 You regularly see vans driving past with a miniature wind turbine on the roof.
-These are roof ventilation units which ensure that air is efficiently supplied and removed from vehicles.
+These are roof fans which ensure that air is efficiently supplied and removed from vehicles.
 A lot of people think that a roof ventilation unit is only required when transporting gases and hazardous goods.
 But is that really the case?

-In Germany, it is mandatory to have a roof ventilation unit if you are transporting hazardous goods.
+In Germany, it is mandatory to have a roof fan if you are transporting hazardous goods.
 In the Netherlands, there are currently no such regulations which is crazy, of course, as hazardous products such as gas cylinders, flammable liquids and chemicals can create highly dangerous situations.
 Sufficient ventilation is necessary in order to prevent the formation of explosive gas mixtures.

 However, regulations relating to the transportation of hazardous substances in vans can be found in the Regulation on the land transport of dangerous substances (ADR) [Dutch: VLG].
 If you carry limited quantities of hazardous substances in your van, the so-called 1000 points rule will apply.
 It specifies that sufficient ventilation must be provided in a van if you are carrying certain gases.
 This can be done by installing a roof ventilation unit.